libondev/create-chic/README.md

 # create-chic

-Part of the code and ideas to learn [create-vue](https://github.com/vuejs/create-vue).
+Some code and template implementations reference [create-vue](https://github.com/vuejs/create-vue).
+Thanks to the VueJS team and all its members

 ## usage
 ```sh